-Even in 2019, Netflix ranks above many popular streaming services out there.
-It’s about time that other competitors, including Disney, Apple, and HBO, come up with some of the more compelling alternatives that could further revolutionize (and decentralize) the streaming industry.
+Even in 2020, Netflix outranks many popular streaming services on the internet.
+It’s about time that other competitors, including Disney, Apple, and HBO, will introduce more compelling alternatives that would further revolutionize (and decentralize) the streaming industry.

-In addition to its pros, if you’re a regular binge-watcher, you know there is a fair share of Netflix streaming problems that people have to deal with.
-There could be a technical error with its servers.
+While there is a long list of Netflix features, if you’re a regular binge-watcher, you know people have to deal with a fair share of Netflix streaming problems every now and then.
+For instance, there could be a technical error with its servers.
 Or sometimes, Netflix would just stop working, leaving you on the verge of a suspense moment to be revealed.

-So, in this article, I have clubbed some common Netflix issues including the ones that I have faced during my usage.
-I guess others might be facing the same.
+So, in this article, I have clubbed some common Netflix issues, including the ones that I have faced during my usage, and what fixes you can try.

-Nowadays, we are seeing that more and more services are running into problems so Netflix not loading all of a sudden won’t be a total surprise.
+Nowadays, we see that more and more services are running into problems, so Netflix not loading all of a sudden won’t be a total surprise.
 If Netflix is not working on your computer or smartphone, the first thing you might want to do is check the status of the streaming service.